GuerrSim96/DM_NMR_tfe/README.md

 Once you open the notebook you need to change the "runtime" type by choosing the T4 GPU option, as shown in the GIF below.

 ![gif_runtime](other/change_runtime.gif)

+Then, simply press the Ctrl+F9 keys to run all the cells in the notebook.
+Just wait a few minutes (less than an hour), and the notebook will have completed its job.
+Perfect, you have just installed GROMACS on your drive!
+### Molecular_Dynamics_Simulation_with_Trifluoroethanol.ipynb